Foundation Study

 notes

-The Bible is a blessing.
-It refreshes, enlightens, and directs.
-It provides hope, supplies joy, and gives wisdom.
-The Bible brightens life.
+The Bible brings refreshment, enlightenment, and guidance.
+It instills hope, imparts joy, and offers wisdom, brightening the journey of life.
 A.P.
-Ross says, “Joy and guidance fill the soul of the one who meditates on and follows God’s commands.”1 Romans 15:4; Psalm 119:14, 98–100, 105.
+Ross captures the transformative impact, noting that joy and guidance fill the soul of those who meditate on and follow God's commands (Romans 15:4; Psalm 119:14, 98–100, 105).

-We love the Bible as a bride loves her husband’s letters, not for the paper they are, but for the person who speaks through them. — Lausanne #6
+A poignant analogy compares our love for the Bible to a bride cherishing her husband's letters, valuing them not merely for the paper they are but for the person who speaks through them.

-We love the Bible as a bride loves her husband’s letters, not for the paper they are, but for the person who speaks through them. — Lausanne #6
+A poignant analogy compares our love for the Bible to a bride cherishing her husband's letters, valuing them not merely for the paper they are but for the person who speaks through them.

 - Allen P. Ross, The Bible Knowledge Commentary: New Testament (Walvoord and Zuck (Ed.), (Olive Tree Bible Software, Version 6.5.3 © 1998-2019.)
 Notes on Psalm 19:7-8